cpz/cpz.github.io/_posts/2020/2020-01-01-CSPL-AAC-Reversal-Information.md

 Today we'll talk about CSPL.ru Anti-Cheat named as "AAC" which means "Apofig Anti-Cheat".
 Apofig is previous name of this Russian League.

 AAC is mostly user-mode anti-cheat but they have kernel mode module too.
 Previously, when AAC was only user-mode Anti-Cheat in 2012 or around this, they managed to detect Organner via going through all files of player system and looking for 'config.cfg' and launcher of Organner.
+Similiar to what Valve did to detect Organner.
+They was looking for USN Journal and searching for config.cfg and was reading first 2 lines which contained something likee 'Organner.pl Imunnity Duo Config File' and locating of config file to find launcher of organner near of config.

 What they do?:
 * Collect running processes